Some Deeper Reasons

 “Philosophy is Back in Business” (by Dov Seidman, founder, chairman and chief executive officer of LRN; appeared in Business Week, January, 2010).
 Seidman claims that insights from philosophy are valuable in the business world, and argues in favor of hiring philosophy majors: “Forget economics.
 Philosophy offers a deeper, broader way of thinking to help guide companies through times made tougher by overspecialized experts.”

 I am Associate Professor and Chair of the Department of Philosophy at Montclair State University (USA).
-My research centers on philosophy of art, philosophy of music, and phenomenology.
+My research centers on philosophy of art, philosophy of music, phenomenology, and philosophy of technology.
 My Ph.D. is from Columbia University; my B.A. from the University of Minnesota.
-I teach Philosophies of Art, Contemporary Continental Philosophy, Existentialism, Social & Political Philosophy, and Introduction to Philosophy.
+I teach Philosophies of Art, Contemporary Continental Philosophy, Social & Political Philosophy, and Introduction to Philosophy.

 follow me at academia.edu